-Allow for the District to incur project costs outside of, but within 1⁄2 mile of, the boundaries of the District as allowed under Wisconsin Statutes Section.66.1105(2)(f)1.n.
+Allow for the District to incur project costs outside of, but within $\frac{1}{2}$ mile of, the boundaries of the District as allowed under Wisconsin Statutes Section.66.1105(2)(f)1.n., specifically housing replacement and rehabilitation, including acquisition and relocation expenses associated with the same.
+The City has included the anticipated eligible expenses in the original and amended Project Plan for the District and now seeks to expand the scope of these projects to an area within $\frac{1}{2}$ mile of the District's boundaries.

-The proposed additional and updated projects costs may include, but are not limited to: various public improvements and cash grants to owners, lessees or developers of land located within the District (development incentives), and professional and organizational services, administrative costs, and finance costs.
+The proposed additional and updated projects costs may include but are not limited to: various public improvements and cash grants to owners, lessees or developers of land located within the District (development incentives), and professional and organizational services, administrative costs, and finance costs.